You won’t believe what happened one day!

 But something is definitely wrong if it is too low.

 There are a few reasons why you're getting low deliverability.
-Here's a few:
+Here are a few:

 - Creating emails with too many or extra-large images